Hectorella

 Plant Description

-Hectorella caespitosa is a low-growing, perennial dwarf shrub that exhibits a classic cushion-forming growth habit.
+Hectorella caespitosa is a low-growing, perennial dwarf shrub that exhibits a classic cushion-forming growth habit Discover more about native trees.
 It creates dense, firm mounds typically 2 to 4 centimetres deep, though they can vary in diameter.
 The plant's structure consists of numerous fleshy branches that are closely set and ascend at the tips.
 These branches are covered in small, silver-green leaves arranged in tight rosettes, each measuring about 10 to 15 millimetres across.
 The overall effect is a moss-like turf or tuft, as suggested by its specific name "caespitosa".
 In summer, specifically during January and February, the cushions are adorned with solitary white flowers.
 Each flower is relatively small, around 7 to 8 millimetres in diameter, but they appear in significant numbers across the surface of the rosettes.
 Following flowering, the plant produces small fruits from April to May.

 Quick Facts